xiaomoqi123/bughuner-system/README.md

 ### Detailed information
-As an example of Yunyue app, This repository includes the following information
+As an example of Yunyue app, this repository includes the following information.

 + Bughunter: the server of our tool.